 "Don't you know, Phraya Manopakorn Nititada , the first prime minister of Siam Khana Ratsadon had relied on , just turned out to be the tyrant who had longed for the return of absolute Monarchy.
 He used a decree to suspend some sections of constitution and halt the parliament's activities."

 " Really ?
 I met him once in England.
 I can't believe a savvy aristocrat like him would be so dictatorial."
-Thitiwat scowled a bit.
+Thitiwat was puzzled a bit.

 "Look can be deceiving , my friend.
 Politics is such an odd creature.
-Even if you are the saint , but when you blend in the politics , you will finally be evil ,while you still think you are preserving your saintly pureness."
+Even if you are the saint , when you blend in the politics , you will finally be evil while still thinking you are preserving your saintly pureness."

 " I have a foreboding that more ferocious storms are advancing on their ways , correct ?
 "Thitiwat stood up and leaned on the edge of window.

 "That's correct , Thitiwat.
-There might be more coup d'etats that could escalate to be civil war.
+There might be more coup d'etats that could escalate into civil war.
 And Siam would turn to be a failed state.
-Or at least , some members of Khana Ratsadon could become dictatorial like Phraya Mano , or even more, on the pretext of protecting the government's stability.
+Or at least , some members of Khana Ratsadon could become dictatorial like Phraya Mano , or even more, on the pretext of protecting the government's stability."

-Narongrit finished his apocalypse and then revealed the truth bluntly.
+Narongrit finished his apocalypse and then revealed the his ulterior aim.

-"The problem is the officers in every Siamese embassy worldwide , including me , have been ordered to keep an eye on the Thai expatriates in any country.
-Anyone can be suspicious of harboring the counter-revolution attitudes, or regularly in contact with the so-called royalists.
-Fate doesn't smile at you, Thitiwat , your name is the first on the list in Europe , thanks to your family background."
+"The problem is the officers in every Siamese embassy worldwide , including me , have been ordered to keep an eye on the Thai expatriates in any countries.
+Anyone can be suspicious of harboring the counter-revolution attitudes or regularly in contact with the so-called royalists.
+Fate doesn't smile at you, Thitiwat.
+Your name is the first on the list in Europe , thanks to your family background."

 Thitiwat roared with laughter.